Selling a car with a lien

 You might have a hard time, however, if your car loan is upside down, meaning you owe more on the vehicle than the car is currently worth.
 Because of this, you should explore all of your options before agreeing to a final sale.

-Private sales take more work but might net you more money than selling to a dealership would.
+Private sales take more work but might net you more money.
 Many private buyers are open to paying a little bit more to avoid the hassle of going to a dealership.

 The bottom line